mofodox/TILNotes/README.md

 ## How to Get Started

+### Run on localhost:

-__*Make sure you have Go and PostgreSQL installed on your local machine.__
+__*Make sure you have Go and PostgreSQL installed on your host machine.__

 - Clone the project
+  - via ssh: `git clone git@github.com:mofodox/TILNotes.git`
+  - via https: `git clone https://github.com/mofodox/TILNotes.git`
-- Use `go mod tidy` via the terminal to make sure you have the dependencies (you must be in the project root folder)
+- Use `go mod download` via the terminal to make sure you have the dependencies (you must be in the project root folder)
 - Rename the `.env.sample` to `.env` in the root folder with this following:
   ```
   DBHost=<insert_postgres_hostname> – defaults to: 127.0.0.1